blrchen/azure-speed-test/README.md

     * Create container named private (access level = no public) and upload 100MB dummy file (File can be downloaded from <https://www.azurespeed.com/Azure/Download>)
     * Create container named upload (access level =  no public)
 2. Run **CreateSettingsJson.ps1** to generate **settings.json** for backend.
+3. Install dotnet core sdk 6.
-3. Open **AzureSpeed.sln** in **Visual Studio 2019**
+4. Open **AzureSpeed.sln** in **Visual Studio 2022**
-4. You are all set now, enjoy coding!
+5. You are all set now, enjoy coding!

 ## If you are only interested with UI development work

-See README [here](src/frontend/README.md), change environment.ts line 8, replace apiEndpoint from <https://localhost:5001> to <https://www.azurespeed.com> to avoid use local api service.
+See README [here](src/AzureSpeed.WebApp/ClientApp/README.md), change environment.ts line 8, replace apiEndpoint from <https://localhost:5001> to <https://www.azurespeed.com> to avoid use local api service.

 ## Built on